Team Tennessee AmeriCorps

 What benefits do Tennessee State Program members receive?

 People can be a part of AmeriCorps in two capacities--as a part-time member or as a full-time member.
 Full-time AmeriCorps members must put in at least 1,700 hours of service in an approved AmeriCorps program in approximately one year.
 In return, they receive valuable training, a living allowance, health insurance, child care (if they qualify), and, upon completing their service, an Eli Segal AmeriCorps Education Award.
 The education award is good for seven years and can be used to pay off student loans and/or upcoming educational expenses.
 Some colleges and universities match the education award.

-Part-time AmeriCorps members must put in 300 to 900 hours of service in an approved AmeriCorps program over one year.
+Less than full-time AmeriCorps members must put in 300 to 1.200 hours of service in an approved AmeriCorps program over one year.
 Part-time AmeriCorps members may receive a living allowance if the local program offers one, and will, upon the completion of their service, receive an education award based on the number of hours served.
 The Social Security Administration (SSA) has developed work incentives to encourage individuals with disabilities to attempt and retain employment.
 While national service is not employment, the SSI work incentives can be used to offset the impact of receipt of the living allowance and still retain SSI benefits.

 Who can be a member of AmeriCorps?